feast-dev/feast/docs/how-to-guides/adding-support-for-a-new-online-store.md

     ```
     {% endcode %}

-    If you are planning to start the online store up locally(e.g spin up a local Redis Instance), then the dictionary entry should be something like:
+    If you are planning to start the online store up locally(e.g spin up a local Redis Instance) for testing, then the dictionary entry should be something like:

     ```python
     {